Observations in TNG: "Too Short a Season"

 "Star Trek II"

-A better look at the cylinders in HD.
+A better look at the cylinders and the ceiling in HD.

 The wall in the background was previously seen in "Hide and Q" on Quadra Sigma III.
 A similar wall could be spotted in several Star Trek films, including "Star Trek II: The Wrath of Khan" and "Star Trek III: The Search for Spock".